bisfrim/graphql-take-home-assignment-core/README.md

-# Graphql take home Server
+# Home Listing Graphql Server API
 ___
 Use for fetching property listings for a particular city.